 People with disabilities have the same discount.
 Infants until 6 years old travel free of charge.
 Credit cards and debit cards are accepted to pay for all tickets.

 Refunds: In case you pay a ticket and you don’t travel, the company gives the passenger a 70% refund of the ticket price or a refund of 50% in case of a cancellation within 8 hours before departure time.

-It’s also possible to reach Chania from Heraklion with a taxi.
-You can take the taxi at the Airport of Heraklion or at the Port of Heraklion.
+It’s also possible to reach Chania from Heraklion by taxi.
+You can take a taxi at the Airport of Heraklion or at the Port of Heraklion.

 The 140-km trip can take about 2 hours (always depending on the traffic and the season), and the ride can cost anything from 180 to 200 euros.